At St Edmund Arrowsmith, we are committed to preventing bullying and discriminatory behaviour.

 Spreading untrue stories, deliberately isolating people, taking their friends away, making threats, hitting, kicking, fighting with people - these are all examples of bullying and they can all cause distress to the victim.

 What to do

 - You must tell someone.
-The best way would be to tell a teacher who you know you will be able to confide in, but it is essential you speak to someone; it could be a friend, a peer mentor, the learning mentor, your head of year, the Headteacher or Deputy Headteacher or a relative.
+The best way would be to tell a teacher who you know you will be able to confide in, but it is essential you speak to someone; it could be a friend, a peer mentor, a member of the school prefect team, your form teacher, your Year Manager or Progress Leader, a member of SLT or a relative.

 - When you do decide to talk to someone tell the truth, describe everything that has happened and how you feel about it.

 - Most importantly do something.
 Sometimes bullying stops quickly but doing nothing means it may go on until someone is seriously upset or hurt, that could be you, or the bullies could move onto someone else if they think they are getting away with it.